Saturday, December 28, 2024

 About throwing Mark's shit away.

-Mark was a ham - an amateur radio operator.
+Mark was an amateur radio operator.
 He had been interested in it for years, back when CB radios were a thing.
-So in the very early 90's he got his ham radio license.
+So in the very early 90's he got his radio license.
 He commandeered the walk-in closets at both houses to make his very own "ham shack" and climbed around in both attics, installing antennas.
 He ALSO installed radios in all of his vehicles, with the associated antennas.
 He was a member of several emergency response organizations, taught a radio badge for boy scouts, and participated in several City of Austin Emergency Response drills (remember Y2K?).
 Recently I came across all of his licenses and certificates and training manuals and books and notes and ID badges and CRAP and seriously, I felt so overwhelmed by it all.
 I cleaned out the drawers I had it all stored in.
 Then I turned my attention to the actual radios and etc.

 P.S.
 Someday I will tell the story of how we struck a deal involving ham radios with Mark going to the dentist...